Amdreaith/Cloud-Computing/Lecture/Lecture1.md

 # Cloud Computing - Lecture 1

-## Definition :

-**Cloud Computing**: Delivery of computing services (storage, databases, servers, networking, software, analytics) over the internet.
+**Cloud Computing**>> Delivery of computing services (storage, databases, servers, networking, software, analytics) over the internet.
 Pay only for what you use, access resources on-demand.

+**Simple Example**:
-**Simple Example**: Google Drive - upload files to servers, access anywhere with internet
+         Google Drive - upload files to servers, access anywhere with internet

 ---

 ## Cloud Service Models (IaaS, PaaS, SaaS)

 ### 1. Infrastructure as a Service (IaaS)
-- **What it provides**: Basic infrastructure (servers, storage, networking)
+- **What it provides**?
+Basic infrastructure (servers, storage, networking)
 - **Your control**: Operating system and applications
 - **Provider manages**: Hardware
 - **Examples**: Amazon EC2, Azure Virtual Machines

 ### 2. Platform as a Service (PaaS)
-- **What it provides**: Platform for building/deploying applications
+- **What it provides**?
+Platform for building/deploying applications
 - **Your control**: Application code
 - **Provider manages**: Hardware and OS
 - **Examples**: Heroku, Google App Engine, Azure App Service

 ### 3. Software as a Service (SaaS)
-- **What it provides**: Ready-to-use applications
+- **What it provides**?
+Ready-to-use applications
 - **Your control**: Just use the software
 - **Provider manages**: Everything
 - **Examples**: Gmail, Office 365, Dropbox